-The Orwell Foundation is administrated by a small team under the management of the Director.
-The Foundation is based at UCL’s Institute for Advanced Studies.
+The Orwell Foundation is administrated by a small team led by the Director, Professor Jean Seaton.
+The Foundation is based at University College London’s Institute of Advanced Studies.

 Professor Jean SeatonDirector

 Jean Seaton is Professor of Media History at the University of Westminster and the Official Historian of the BBC.
 Jean became Director of The Orwell Foundation (then, The Orwell Prize) in 2007, taking over from Sir Bernard Crick.
 Under her stewardship the prize has become Britain’s premier prize for political writing, celebrating honest writing and reporting, confronting uncomfortable truths and uncovering hidden voices.
 She is the author of Carnage and the Media: the Making and Breaking of News about Violence (Penguin, 2005), with James Curran, Power without Responsibility: the Press and Broadcasting in Britain (8th edition, 2014) and Pinkoes and Traitors: the BBC and the nation, 1974-1987 (2015), serves on the board of the journal The Political Quarterly and is a founding member of several active media NGOs, including Full Fact and the Reuters Institute.
 She broadcasts regularly on historical, political and cultural matters, including Orwell and his legacy.

 James TookeyBook Prize Administrator

 James administers The Orwell Prizes for Political Writing and Political Fiction.
 Outside of the Foundation, he works in publishing.
 His favourite writing by Orwell can be found in the essays of the 1940s: they are inexhaustibly brilliant.